ENG517/Procedure/BlanchetteW/Crafting_BW_Images.md

 ![Toolbar](assets/images/screenshots/Toolbar.png)
   > *Figure 3: Color, stroke style, and weight slider are represented in the toolbar.*

-Now that you have finished creating a pencil-drawn image you're happy with, let's add on with the brush tool.
+Now that you have finished creating a pencil-drawn image you're happy with, let's add on with the brush tool by repeating the previous steps.

 The brush tool is slightly more complex than the pencil.
 Have fun experimenting with the 25 brush types and various effects available on the right hand side.